Wisdom

 Every layman should read the Bible both in personal and family devotions, and he should take time for additional Bible study.
 Moreover, he should read good books about the Bible.
 In my father’s day, many laymen in the church had a shelf of commentaries and Bible study resources at home, and many had experience in preparing both lessons and sermons.

-Toward the end of my father’s life, his habit in the evening was to take out a volume of The International Standard Bible Enclyclopaedia (better known as ISBE) with the intent of reading it until bedtime.
-But generally after a while he fell asleep.
-Then when some internal alarm told him that bedtime had arrived, he suddenly woke up and said, "That was sure interesting."
+Toward the end of my father’s life, his habit in the evening was to sit down and read The International Standard Bible Enclyclopaedia (better known as ISBE), a work consisting of five huge volumes written in small print.
+When bedtime arrived, he generally stood up and said, "That was sure interesting," or other similar words.
 I tell this story because it shows the heart of many men in my father’s generation.
 They loved to study the Bible.

 Study Questions